-Some of the most expensive, and somewhat rare plush mattresses have been known to be covered in a layer of latex foam, which many people find extremely comfortable as it is a soft and flexible material but provides ample support.
-Plush mattresses in comparison don’t cost anything significantly different from firm or pillow tops.
-Also, it’s good to know that they don’t require any sort of special box spring or platform to go with it.
-You can re-use your current bed, and depending on whether it’s a memory foam, latex, and even some innersprings, they may also be compatible with your adjustable bed (but check with the manufacturer to be sure if in doubt).
+Some of the most expensive, and somewhat rare plush mattresses have been known to be covered in a layer of latex foam, which many people find incredibly comfortable as it is a soft and flexible material but provides ample support.
+Plush mattresses in comparison don’t cost anything significantly different from the firm or pillow tops.
+Also, it’s good to know that they don’t require any special box spring or platform to go with it.
+You can re-use your current bed, and depending on whether it’s memory foam, latex, and even some innerspring, they may also be compatible with your adjustable bed (but check with the manufacturer to be sure if in doubt).

-Likes its name, the pillow top is essentially a plush mattress with a layer of pillow on top of it.
+Like its name, the pillow top is primarily a plush mattress with a layer of pillow on top of it.
 An extra, soft, layer of padding is added to the top layer to give it that padded yet “sinking in” feel when you lay upon it.
-This is also commonly seen as the type which provides the “sleeping on a cloud” like experience of extreme comfort or weightlessness.
-However, this may be a little too soft for many people, especially stomach sleepers, but nonetheless are greatly desired by others.
+This is also commonly seen as the type which provides the “sleeping on a cloud,” as the experience of extreme comfort or weightlessness.
+However, this may be a little too soft for many people, especially stomach sleepers, but nonetheless are much desired by others.

-Picking the right mattress is very important, not only for the level of comfort that you may feel, but also for proper spinal alignment and support of the joints around the body.
-People often disregard mattresses as a contributing factor towards good or bad back health, however it’s an understatement to mention that the right mattress for you may not be for others.
-There are several mattresses to choose from, so invest some time and money into research and choosing the right one so you don’t end up refunding or exchanging it.
+Picking the right mattress is very important, not only for the level of comfort that you may feel but also for proper spinal alignment and support of the joints around the body.
+People often disregard mattresses as a contributing factor towards good or bad back health; however, it’s an understatement to mention that the right mattress for you may not be for others.
+There are several mattresses to choose from, so invest some time and money into research and selecting the right one so you don’t end up refunding or exchanging it.